-As diffeomorphisms are composable, the transformation $T$ can be taken as a series of $M$ simpler diffeomorphisms $T = T_1 \circ T_2 \circ \dots \circ T_M$, which sequentially modify the base density.
-Normalizing flow techniques typically specify a series of transformations $T_i$, for $i=1,\dots,M$, using neural networks, resulting in a highly flexible density model.
+As diffeomorphisms are composable, the transformation $T$ can be taken as a series of $M$ simpler diffeomorphisms $T = T_1 \circ \dots \circ T_M$, which sequentially modify the base density.
+Normalizing flows typically specify a series of transformations $T_i$, for $i=1,\dots,M$, using neural networks, resulting in a highly flexible density model.

-Normalizing flow approaches have the advantage that the density of the model is available, often in closed form.
+Normalizing flows have the advantage that the density of the model is available, often in closed form.
 This makes the models tractable and allows for maximum likelihood based training.
-Furthermore, sampling from the model target density is possible by drawing from the base density and applying equation \eqref{eq:normflow}.
-In order to make the neural network based transformations $T_i$ invertible, but also for efficient computation of the determinant of the Jacobian, different normalizing flow models incorporate different constraints on the transformations $T_i$ $(i=1,\dots,M)$.
+Furthermore, sampling from the model target density is possible by drawing from the base density and applying Eq.~\eqref{eq:normflow}.
+To make the neural network based transformations invertible, but also for efficient computation of the determinant of the Jacobian, different normalizing flows incorporate different constraints on the transformations $T_i$ $(i=1,\dots,M)$.
 This means that these models are sometimes considered to be less expressive than alternative generative models \citep{stimper_resampling_2022}.
 Nonetheless, the tractability provides the benefit of stable model training.
-We refer to \cite{papamakarios_normalizing_2021} for a more detailed overview.
+See \cite{papamakarios_normalizing_2021} for a detailed overview.

-We use \textit{neural spline flows} \citep{durkan_neural_2019} and \textit{masked autoregressive flows} \citep{papamakarios_masked_2017} for the simulation of angular variables, and abbreviate these approaches to NFNSF and NFMAF, respectively, throughout this article.
-NFNSFs give the transformation $T_i$ as a combination of so-called \textit{coupling transforms} and spline-based transforms using monotonic rational quadratic splines.
+We use \textit{neural spline flows} \citep{durkan_neural_2019} and \textit{masked autoregressive flows} \citep{papamakarios_masked_2017} for the simulation of angular variables, and abbreviate these approaches to NFNSF and NFMAF, respectively.
+NFNSFs give the transformation $T$ as a composition of so-called \textit{coupling transforms} and spline-based transforms using monotonic rational quadratic splines.
 NFMAFs, on the other hand, compose the transformation $T$ as a sequence of invertible autoregressive transformations.
 Additional details are given in Appendix \ref{app:normflows}.

 We again model the $(d-1)$-angular vector $\boldmath{\Theta}$, as this simplifies the definition of a diffeomorphism compared to defining normalizing flows directly on $\mathbb{S}^{d-1}$.
-We use a Gaussian cumulative distribution function (CDF) transformation after the final NFNSF and NFMAF transformation to account for the bounded nature of the first $d-2$ angular variables.
-For the final angle $\theta_{d-1}$, we use a modulo transformation, introduced as our default option in Section~\ref{subsec:gan}, to incorporate the fact that this variable is cyclic on $(-\pi, \pi]$, i.e.,
+We use a Gaussian distribution function transformation after the final NFNSF and NFMAF transformation to account for the bounded nature of the first $d-2$ angular variables.
+For the final angle $\theta_{d-1}$, we use a modulo transformation to incorporate the fact that this variable is cyclic on $(-\pi, \pi]$, i.e.,